 Management evaluates events occurring subsequent to the date of the financial statements in determining the accounting for and disclosure of transactions and events that affects the financial statements.
-Such events have been evaluated through October 11, 2022 which is the date the financial statements were available to be issued.
+Such events would have been evaluated through August 25, 2023 which is the date the financial statements were available to be issued.